0xpix/Hei-DataHub/docs/99-changelog.md

     - Search field autocomplete planned for future release
     - Edit form scrolling limited for very large datasets
     - Nested array fields (`schema_fields`) not editable yet
+    - When pressing `P` to publish it goes to the PR in github, i can merge it but in the app it's saying PR creation failed and moved to the outbox.
+    - The edited dataset will be back to the previous state after closing the app and reopening it.
+    - When editting a dataset, if the screen is small there is no scralling and some fields are not visible.
+    - After PR publishing it doesn't switch to the previous branch or the main, it will stay at the branch created to puiblish the PR

 - **Documentation:**
     - Updated search syntax and query examples